Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot Constants/World History.md

 ## First Contact and End of the War
 Around this time, a new communication channel was opened up - that allowed instant communication by listening to quantum state collapses.
 The engineers on Satellite 6 discovered the channel to be non-empty, and already fully efficiently populated by messages travelling between unknown reaches of space.
 They were listening to a lively conversation between alien civilisations.

 They requested help to the aliens.
 The aliens, cold and mysterious, sent back an audio weapon - a song that would incapacitate humans that could listen - this should take care of most people involved with conflict.
-Once humans send back a declaration that humanity was capable of peace, so that the aliens can reply with a song that reversed the effects of the first.
+Once humans send back a declaration that humanity was capable of peace, the aliens can reply with a song that reversed the effects of the first.

 The proof would have been the Constitution of the Earth Federation, if there was anyone left to do it.
 ## New Modern Age